 Fête de la Gastronomie (The French Cuisine Festival)

 Each year since UNESCO declared France’s gastronomy to be a part of “humanity’s intangible cultural heritage”, the French government has held a nation-wide celebration of the country’s many flavours.
-The French Cuisine Festival takes place in late September, and during one weekend you’ll encounter everything from workshops, winery tours and product tastings to markets, foodie outings and chefs demonstrations.
+During one weekend you’ll encounter everything from workshops, winery tours and product tastings to markets, foodie outings and chefs demonstrations.

 Salon du Chocolat (The Chocolate Fair), Paris

+This is one for Chocolate addicts!
 There are plenty of highlights to the Parisian winter season.
-One of the very best is Salon du Chocolat, at which over 700 chocolatiers, pastry chefs and confectioners from more than 60 countries gather at Porte de Versailles to put on a grand exhibition of the worlds greatest bean.
-Prepare to stuff your face for five glorious days in November because visitors at the chocolate fair get to taste and experience some of the best chocolate innovations in the world.
+But one of the very best is Salon du Chocolat, at which over 700 chocolatiers, pastry chefs and confectioners from more than 60 countries gather at Porte de Versailles to put on a grand exhibition of the worlds greatest bean.
+Visitors at the chocolate fair get to taste and experience some of the best chocolate innovations in the world.

 A ticket will also get you access to professional and fun workshops, tasting sessions and cooking demonstrations.
-With all the dedicated junior-events going on, its a dream event for families visiting Paris.
 As part of the Salon, there is even a fashion parade with dresses all made of – you guessed it – chocolate.
 At the end of the fair, the best chocolatiers of the year receive the prestigious Chocolate Award.

 Les Habits de Lumière, Epernay

-Epernay is known to most as the champagne capital of France.
-It is an endlessly charming place, and the perfect host to Les Habits de Lumière – a weekend-long event in December dedicated to celebrating the bubbly heritage of the region.
+Fancy a glass of champagne?
+It is an endlessly charming place, and the perfect host to Les Habits de Lumière – dedicated to celebrating the bubbly heritage of the region.
 The festivities include cooking demonstrations, workshops, cellar tours and champagne tastings, but these are also complemented with musical entertainment, fireworks and a big parade on Avenue de Champagne!

 For its short duration, the festival truly lights up the city while making sure that the “Champagne way of life” is thoroughly celebrated.
 On the last day of the event, there is a special tea party for children to enjoy while parents and anyone else takes the opportunity to revel in a final taste of bubbly, sweet treats and local cheeses.
 Let’ just say that Les Habits is a sparkly weekend all around.